HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 	`top`
 		Running monitor of all the most intensive processes running on the server Overall reporting can track how much total free memory (RAM) the server still has available, and how much processor (CPU) is being used.
 Helpful when trying to gauge the bottleneck for intensive processes (need more processors or need more RAM?).
 		Note that total CPU load can be >100% for servers with multiple CPUs.
-		The whole point of using a multi-processor server is that you should run multiple simultaneous (parallel) 		  processes to take advantage of extra CPUs working for you.
-You can't make a single process run at 200% speed with two 		    CPUs,but you can break up the work into two separate tasks, and have each running at 100% on separate CPUs.
+		The whole point of using a multi-processor server is that you should run multiple simultaneous (parallel) processes
+		to take advantage of extra CPUs working for you.
+		You can't make a single process run at 200% speed with two CPUs, but you can break up the work into two separate tasks, and have each running at 100% on separate CPUs.
 		Beware that the multiple processors are both using the same shared memory (RAM), so if you have a process that uses a lot of RAM, parallelizing the process will also multiply the amount of total RAM needed.